-Marseille vs Paris — France's two largest cities offer vastly different expat experiences.
-Paris is the global icon, but Marseille delivers Mediterranean sun, fresh seafood, and rents that are 40-50% cheaper.
-Here's the full cost of living comparison for 2026.
+Marseille vs Paris.
+Same country, two entirely different lives.
+Paris is the icon; Marseille gives you Mediterranean sun, fresh seafood, and rents 40-50% cheaper.
+Here's the 2026 cost of living comparison.

 Use our Paris calculator to see what your salary means in the French capital.

-The rent gap between Marseille and Paris is enormous — often the single biggest factor in an expat's decision.
+The rent gap between Marseille and Paris is huge.
+For most expats it's the single biggest factor in the decision.

 | Expense | Marseille | Paris |